- Comfortable fit

 Sunglasses are an essential part of any riders kit bag, with style and functionality often carrying equal weight when picking your new set of lenses.

-Texas-based sports equipment brand Roka have broken into the cycling sunglasses market, offering its own unique twist with the customisable Roka CP-1 model.
+Texas-based sports equipment brand Roka has broken into the cycling sunglasses market, offering its own unique twist with the customisable Roka CP-1 model.

 The first thing that struck me about the Roka CP-1’s is the look – a simple, stylish design that doesn’t go overboard on lens style while still offering a visor-like aesthetic.